 • ultrasound examination (ultrasound)

-With the help of research, it is possible to establish what caused the disease, this will subsequently simplify the treatment and allow whistling to minimize the risk of relapse.
+With the help of research, it is possible to determine what caused the disease, this will subsequently simplify treatment and minimize the risk of relapse.

 Treatment of duodenitis

-In adults, the treatment of duodenitis in adults includes several areas:
+In adults, treatment of duodenitis in adults includes several areas:

 • elimination of acute inflammation